freemanlowell/CTF/THM_Trivial_takeover.md

 ### Is this a router? (yay or nay)

-Machine is running BGP so I would say "yay"
+Machine is running BGP so I would say so!

 ### What services are running on UDP port 69 and 161 respectively?